 fast-food restaurant or a Fortune 500 corporation.

-and most important is your attitude.
+and most important, is your attitude.
 You have to be pleasant

-act like you want to be there.
+and conduct yourself in a way that says that you want to be there.
 If you are one of those

 who constantly complain about your work or your company, you are not